Featuring Comedian Henry Cho

 The State of the Industry presentation recognizes the important accomplishments of our industry during the last year as well as addresses the important challenges we’ll face in the upcoming year.
-Steve Sanetti, National Shooting Sports Foundation CEO, presents industry updates important for every professional to hear.
+Joe Bartozzi, National Shooting Sports Foundation President, presents industry updates important for every professional to hear.
 The State of the Industry Presentation and Reception are an enjoyable way to make valuable new connections during the reception.
 Tickets sell fast!

-6:10 PM – 6:30 PM — State of the Industry presentation
+State of the Industry Presentation

 All tickets are for general admission seating.